ASM Mozammel Haque

-ASM Mozammel Haque is a Bangladesh Jamaat-e-Islami politician and the former Member of Parliament of Jessore-4 and Jhenaidah-3.
+ASM Mozammel Haque was a Bangladesh Jamaat-e-Islami politician and a member of parliament for Jessore-4 and Jhenaidah-3.

 Career

-Haque was elected a member of parliament from Undivided Jessore-4 as an Islamic Democratic League candidate in 1979 Bangladeshi general election.
+Haque was elected a member of parliament from undivided Jessore-4 as an Islamic Democratic League candidate in 1979 Bangladeshi general election.
 He was elected to parliament from Jhenaidah-3 as a Bangladesh Jamaat-e-Islami candidate in 1986.
-In 1987, he and 10 other MPs resigned from the post of Member of Parliament following the party decision of Bangladesh Jamaat-e-Islami.
+In 1987, he and 10 other MPs resigned from parliament following the party decision of Bangladesh Jamaat-e-Islami.

-He was defeated in the fifth parliamentary elections of 1991 and the seventh parliamentary elections on 12 June 1996 as a candidate of Bangladesh Jamaat-e-Islami from Jhenaidah-3 constituency.
+He was defeated in the fifth parliamentary elections of 1991 and the seventh parliamentary elections on 12 June 1996 as a candidate of Bangladesh Jamaat-e-Islami from the Jhenaidah-3 constituency.

+He was reported as deceased by Jamaat-e-Islami in 1986 but no data exists regarding when he died.